letileti93/Aiclass/README.md

-# MyFarm
+# MyFarm App;

-A React Native application that displays a student identification card similar to the NSW driver license in Australia.
-The app features a professional design with student information, photo, and interactive elements.
+A React Native application that displays a Farm collection and tools for the population that can teach them how to save water and create their own food crops in Brazil.
+The app features a professional design with Farm information and interactive elements that could help a lot people in Caucaia, Ceará-Brazil.

 ## Features

-- **Professional ID Card Design**: Styled similar to NSW driver license with clean, official appearance
-- **Student Information Display**: Shows full name, student ID, course, expiry date, and status
-- **Photo Section**: Dedicated area for student photo with professional border
-- **Description Section**: Detailed student description and background information
-- **Interactive Welcome Button**: Generates an alert with welcome message when pressed
-- **Responsive Design**: Optimized for mobile devices with proper spacing and typography
+- **Professional Farm App to save coleection**: Styled with fruits and animals colletions
+- **Water Conservation Tips**: A dedicated section on how to use and save rainwater effictivelly
+- **Weather forecast**: A daily or weekly weather forecast, precditing temperatures, alerts for extreme weather
+- **Water-Wise Gardening Tools**: A colection of tools that help users know how much water thei need for their crops
+- **Sustainability Challenges**: A gamefield section where users can participate in challenges in how to save water
 - **Modern UI**: Clean, professional styling using StyleSheet

 ## Screenshots

 The app displays:
-- Header with "STUDENT IDENTIFICATION CARD" and university name
-- Student photo in a bordered container
-- Student details (name, ID, course, expiry, status)
-- Description section with student background
-- Footer with ownership and validity information
-- Welcome button for interaction
+- Professional Farm App to save collection
+- Water Conservation tips
+- Weather forecast
+- Water-Wise gardening tools
+- Sustainability challenges
+- Modern UI

 ## Installation